Sandstone Retreat

 The retreat offered members and guests over the age of 18 the resources of a spa with the addition of several large open communal sleeping areas, both indoor and outdoor, and communal bathrooms.
 Prospective members were interviewed on a daytime visit to determine suitability.

 The retreat was managed by a residential community consisting of up to 20 persons, a self-selective job.
 At its height in the early 1970s, it welcomed such members as Daniel Ellsberg, Anthony Russo, Betty Dodson, Max Lerner, and Dr. Alex Comfort, as well as a variety of major and minor Hollywood celebrities, educators, attorneys as well as members of the public.
 The Williamsons sold the resort in 1973; reputedly never profitable, it finally closed in 1976.

 The retreat was the subject of a documentary called Sandstone (1975), still in release through Indieflix.com.
 It is mentioned in the 1973 edition of More Joy of Sex, by Dr. Alex Comfort (it was omitted from later editions), and treated in the book Thy Neighbor's Wife (1980) by American author Gay Talese, who first set foot in Sandstone in 1971 as part of his preparations for writing, and lived at the retreat for several months.

+The Sandstone Retreat buildings were destroyed in the Palisades Fire of 2025 (January 7–30, 2025).